 At this point, however, quantitative and qualitative data somewhat diverge, albeit in instructive ways that are not contradictory.
-Focus group discussants across locations noted that whilst men in displaced communities by and large seek employment in casual labour such as construction, women when engaged in income generating activities do so mostly in small retail or unskilled labour, such as cleaning, washing, or henna.
-And indeed, between 60% and 80% of respondents across location stated that their household receives its primary income via casual daily labour.
+Focus group discussants across all locations noted that whilst men in displaced communities by and large seek employment in casual labour such as construction, women enage mostly in small retail or unskilled labour, such as cleaning, washing, or henna.
+And indeed, between 60% and 80% of respondents stated that their household receives its primary income via casual daily labour.

-However, as table 6 below shows, the proportions of male and female business owners among survey respondents are about equal.
-This suggests that whilst women primarily engage in small business to provide a livelihood to themselves and, where applicable, their families, small business is not primarily a women's domain.
+Still, as Table 6 below shows, the proportions of male and female business owners among survey respondents are about equal.
+This suggests that whilst women primarily engage in small business, this is not primarily a female domain.
 Indeed, the most frequent occupation stated by female respondents was 'homemaker,' whereas most male respondents were unemployed, but looking for work.
-This highlights both the enduring gendered division of labour with men in public and women in domestic domains, as well as the precarious nature of the casual labour that provides income to the majority of households - only 18% of male and 12% of female respondents were in positions of paid employment.
+This highlights both the enduring gendered division of labour with men in public and women in domestic domains, as well as the precarious nature of the casual labour that provides income to the majority of households.
+Linked to this, only 18% of male and 12% of female respondents were in positions of paid employment, as the below table indicates.

-Table 6: Occupation N lale Female
+Table 6: Occupation Male Fen nale

 Paid, full-time employment 9 3% 5 1%

 Paid, part-time employment 54 15% 38 11%

 Self-employed/business 109 31% 97 28%

 Unemployed - looking for work 140 40% 95 27%

 Unemployed - not looking for work 29 8% 25 7%

 Homemaker - not working 10 3% 124 35%

 Student/Apprentice 89 25% 53 15%

 Retired/Disabled 3 1% 1 0%

 Refused 2 1% 0 0%

 Total 445 438

-Moreover, the asymmetry in education is reflected in the fact that being a student or apprentice was more prevalent among men with a difference of 10% of surveyed displaced youth.
+Moreover, the asymmetry in education is reflected in the fact that being a student or apprentice was more prevalent among men with a difference of ten percentage points.
 The division in realm of movement, access, and education extends to information patterns around employment issues.
-Female respondents stated almost twice as frequently as men that they access and disseminate information in this regard via family members (21% vs 12%), whilst men tend to rely more on friendship circles (66% vs 40%).
+Female respondents stated almost twice as frequently as men that they access and disseminate information in this regard via family members (21% vs. 12%), whilst men tend to rely more on friendship circles (66% vs. 40%, see summary tables in the Annexes).